-The RTS on the clearing obligation is not an appropriate instrument address this problem since it would be beyond the empowerment for ESMA under EMIR.
+ESMA concluded that the RTS on the clearing obligation is not an appropriate instrument to address the above problems since it is beyond the empowerment for ESMA under EMIR.

 Article 1(6) of the said draft inserts to EMIR a new Article 6b that gives the European Commission the power, on specific grounds, to temporarily suspend any clearing obligation on the basis of a request from ESMA and lays down the procedure for the suspension.

 The said Proposal explains the respective reasons as follows: